HomeAll Buyer GuidesBest AI Tools for UKG Users (2026)

 Structured behavioral evaluation.
 UKG's candidate scoring is profile-match based.
 It does not conduct a structured interview, ask behavioral questions, or score answers against a competency rubric.
 For roles where you need evidence of specific behaviors — not just profile fit — the native AI does not produce that documentation.

 Outbound voice AI.
 UKG does not call candidates.
 Its automated outreach is text and email.
 For high-volume programs in industries where UKG is most prevalent — healthcare, retail, warehousing — completion rates on link-based chat screens run 20–30%.
 The hourly workforce responds to phone calls.
-The absence of outbound voice AI in UKG's native tooling is the most consequential gap for volume hiring teams.
+This is a critical gap, as contacting applicants within 30 minutes improves contact rates by 40% (2024).
+The absence of outbound voice AI in UKG's native tooling is the most consequential gap for volume hiring teams, especially as applications per recruiter have risen 177% since 2022 (2024).

 Fraud and identity verification.
 UKG does not flag AI-generated screening responses, detect behavioral anomalies during evaluation, or verify candidate identity.
 For healthcare roles with patient access or finance roles with system access, that gap creates post-hire risk that shows up too late.